 It’s easy to see DigiByte having similar issues as Dash.
 Both coins have some killer features compared to Litecoin and Bitcoin Cash, for example.
 Yet, Bitcoin Cash is five times bigger than Dash and DigiByte combined.

 One should also think if coins designed to be P2P currencies are good investments in general.
 If a coin is meant to be used and it actually gets adoption, it means lots of selling.
 People tend to hold a coin in large amounts, which is seen as a store of value and digital gold (Bitcoin).

-Those wanting to buy DigiByte should probably head over to Bittrex.
+For those needing alternative options should go to Bittrex.
 This is a reliable operator in the market, which offers DGB/USD pair as well.
 You can make fiat money deposits to Bittrex.

 You can also buy DGB from KuCoin, which is a crypto-crypto exchange.
 You can convert your fiat money to bitcoins on Coinbase first and send bitcoins to KuCoin.
 There you can convert BTC to DGB.

 If you purchase DigiByte, it can be stored in dozens of different wallets.
 You’ll find all the alternatives at digibytewallets.com.
 There are wallets built by the community and then generic wallets, which support dozens of other altcoins too.

 The official website can be found at digibyte.io.
 You’d also follow the Reddit page and Twitter handles @jaredctate & @DigiByteCoin.
 Check also the DigiByte Awareness Team (DBAT) website at dgbat.org.

 There’s so much information available about DigiByte since it’s a favorite coin of many altcoin investors.
 Just search from Youtube and you’ll find lots of quality videos and interviews.
 Here’s a good video by Coin Bureau from 6 months ago you can check.